Maryland passenger car license plate

 Similarly, but even less obvious and certainly less well-documented, are the ranges of all-numeric plate numbers reserved for purposes other than statewide passenger car registrations from 1910 through 1953.
 I address these to the extent that I know about them throughout this page.

+I sincerely hope that you find this information useful.
 If you find an error or have additional information, or can provide a plate or a photo of a plate that I'm missing, please send me an e-mail.
 There's a link to my e-mail address at the bottom of every page.
 Please note that all plates shown that are credited to another person are plates that I am still seeking for my own collection.

 Maryland pre-state license plates, 1904-1910